Electromagnetic compatibility and numerical methods in electronics

 assist. prof. Antonio Šunjerga, PhD

-Anna Šušnjara Nejašmić, PhD
+assist. prof. Anna Šušnjara Nejašmić, PhD

 Research topics